mfarhanz/SpringBackendTemplate/README.md

 # Spring Boot Backend Template

-A production-ready, extensible backend boilerplate built with Java and Spring Boot — designed to save developers hours of setup time for full-stack applications.
+A production-ready, extensible backend boilerplate built with Java and Spring Boot — designed to save developers hours of setup time when building full-stack applications.

 This template provides a secure, scalable, and modular starting point with built-in authentication, role management, database migrations, and common backend utilities.
 It’s ideal for solo developers, rapid prototyping, or small teams looking to kickstart backend development without reinventing the wheel.